mcverter/Dissertation/README.md

              4. Ethics is an optics.
           4. Quotation
              1. The differences between the Other and me ... are due to the I-Other conjuncture, to the inevitable orientation of being ‘starting from oneself ’ towards ‘the Other.’
 The priority of this orientation over the terms that are placed in it (and which cannot arise without this orientation) summarizes the theses of the present work.
 (TI 215)
+          1. Solidarity is thus not just a thing that we should strive for but something that already exists.
+We are already bound to other people.
+We just need to recognize this indebtedness and to make it manifest.
+Here I say "indebtedness" rathat than "interconnectedness" because of lateral view.
+Not something that can be overlayed with by a graph and that we can calculate the most efficiet way to do it.
+Well actually no it is.
+Logistics is the way we do it.
+But also we expereince it as a personal realtionship.
+Not just that "debt exists in the marketplace" but that I myself am in debt to somebody else and need to pay
        9. Time and the Other
           1. What is it for Levinas htat is so disruptive of time and time consciousness, of our self identity , of existence itself that is so disruptive to temporality of becoming is our relationships with other people.
        10. Totality and Infinity